Editor's note: This article was originally published August 13, 2013; it was updated March 9, 2017 to reflect the latest information.

 It’s essential that, in addition to funding emergency assistance, the U.N. and donor governments fund long-term programs that address the underlying causes of the conflict, build resilience and promote peaceful communities.

 Mercy Corps is working hard to relieve the intense suffering of civilians inside Syria, as well as that of refugees seeking safety in neighboring countries.

 Today, we have team members helping some 2.5 million people affected by the crisis.
-We also have one of the largest humanitarian operations inside Syria, reaching about 470,000 people per month.

 We are delivering food and clean water, improving shelters and providing families with clothing, mattresses and other household essentials.
 We are helping children cope with extreme stress and leading constructive activities to nurture their healthy development.
 And we are focused on helping host communities and refugees work together to mitigate tensions and find solutions to limited resources.